-Since he selected the driver, the law required him to bear the risk of the driver's negligence and ability to respond in damages.
+Since he selected the driver, the law required him to bear the risk of the

 An amendment to the guest statute in 1961, however, has deprived an owner of his right to recover from his driver damages for personal injuries caused while the owner is riding as a guest in his own car.
 The policy underlying the guest statute-to prevent collusive suits-is undoubtedly as applicable to owners riding as guests as it is to others riding as guests; but the amendment has deprived the innocent owner of his only remedy for personal injuries caused by the concurring negligence of his driver and a third party.